ingvijonasson/ljomi/content/articles/2021-08-23-exploring-toogletips.md

 ---
 title: Exploring toogletips
 summary: Let's have a look at the web landscape on how toggletips are implemented
-draft: true
+published: false
 ---

 ## What are Toogletips

 So first let's discuss what are toggletips.
 These are the small containers that appear when e.g. a user clicks a button.
 This is very similar to tooltips but without being a tooltip.